newtonr12/quiz_app/README.md

 1. HTML: For creating the structure of the quiz app.
 2. CSS: For styling the app and making it user-friendly.
 3. JavaScript: For implementing the quiz logic and interactivity.

+# Bugs
+1. When navigating between question answers do not remain selected.